relaycorp/ddos-report/src/content/docs/mitigations/crypto-challenges.md

     variant: caution
 ---

+Cryptographic challenges can be used to make DDoS attacks more expensive and slow them down.

 - PoW or PoS alone might not be enough if the adversary has devices that are more powerful than the average user's.
 - CPU-, memory-, and storage-bound protocols are more resistant to ASICs and FPGAs.